-3. On the agent profile page, select Use Policy Authorization, select a policy set to assign to the profile, and then click Save.
+- 2. Click Save Profile and Done. - 3.
+On the agent profile page, enable Use Policy Authorization, select a policy set to assign to the profile, and then click Save.

 If a suitable policy set isn't available, select Edit advanced settings to edit or create one.